Cryptocurrencies have gained significant attention in recent times. You probably saw the terms crypto tokens and crypto coins used by media regularly.

 - They can be used for various purposes, including buying goods and services or investing.

 » Learn more: What is cryptocurrency?

-In summary, crypto tokens are like special digital coins created for specific purposes within projects or communities, while cryptocurrencies are digital currencies designed to be used as a form of money.
-Tokens rely on existing blockchains, while cryptocurrencies have their own dedicated blockchains or networks.
+In summary, crypto tokens are like special digital coins created for specific purposes within projects or communities, while crypto coins are digital currencies designed to be used as a form of money.
+Tokens rely on existing blockchains, while coins have their dedicated blockchains or networks.